threefoldfoundation/www_threefold_farming/content/page/3node/features/feature6/feature6.md

 title: Earn Passive Income
 ---

-Take part in the largest and most valuable economy in the world, the internet.
+Take part in the most valuable and rapidly growing economy in the world, the Internet and cloud.